amyreyespdx/PyPDF2/docs/user/add-watermark.md

-# Adding a Stamp/Watermark to a PDF
+# Add a Stamp/Watermark to a PDF

 Adding stamps or watermarks are two common ways to manipulate PDF files.
 A stamp is adding something on top of the document, a watermark is in the